spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 # Add a Backup Location using the Security Token Service

-Platte supports the Security Token Service (STS) authentication method only when both the following conditions are met:
+This how-to guide provides instructions for adding a backup location in Palette using AWS's on-demand temporary security credentials service, the Security Token Service (STS).
+Platte supports the STS authentication method only when both the following conditions are met:
 <br />

 1. Your Palette instance is hosted in AWS.
-If you use Palette SaaS or have an on-premises or self-hosted Palette deployed in AWS, you will get the STS option while adding a backup location.
+If you use Palette SaaS or have a self-hosted Palette deployed in AWS, you will get the STS option while adding a backup location.
 In all other cases, Palette does not support the STS method.

 2. You want to add an AWS account as the backup location provider.
 The AWS account can be the same or different than your Palette instance.